Interstate 405 (Washington): 21st century

 In 2005, the "Renton to Bellevue Project" was added as an additional Nickel Project, and would have added two lanes in each direction between SR 169 and I-90.
 However, in November 2007, voters rejected the ballot measure which would have provided the additional funds necessary for this project.
 At this time the project is still largely unfunded.
 The web site "Road to Ruin" ranks the widening of I-405 as the fourth most wasteful highway project in the United States.
 The project is designed to help traffic move more smoothly on I-405.

 A 2008 construction project demolished the Wilburton Tunnel, which formerly covered a portion of the freeway between Factoria and Bellevue and carried the BNSF Woodinville Subdivision.

 On September 27, 2015, a set of high-occupancy toll lanes (HOT lanes) opened on I-405 between Bellevue and Lynnwood, replacing the existing HOV lanes from NE 6th Street to I-5/SR 525.
-Construction on the southern half of the HOT lanes system, extending to the SR 167 interchange in Renton, began in 2020 and is scheduled to be completed in 2024 at a cost of $1.2 billion.
+Construction on the southern half of the HOT lanes system, extending to the SR 167 interchange in Renton, began in 2020 and is forecast to be completed in summer 2027 at a cost of $1.2 billion.

 The City of Bellevue plans to construct a lidded park over a section of I-405 between 4th and 6th streets as part of its "Grand Connection" program.
 A new half-diamond interchange at Northeast 132nd Street in Kirkland opened on May 20, 2024, while the Northeast 85th Street cloverleaf interchange is planned to be reconstructed as part of a bus rapid transit project.